kitao/pyxel/README.md

 Thanks to its simple specifications inspired by retro gaming consoles, such as only 16 colors can be displayed and only 4 sounds can be played back at the same time, you can feel free to enjoy making pixel art style games.

+<video src="docs/images/pyxel_300000_downloads.mp4" width="480" autoplay loop></video>

+The motivation for the development of Pyxel is the feedback from users.
+Please give Pyxel a star on GitHub!

 <p>
 <a href="https://kitao.github.io/pyxel/wasm/examples/01_hello_pyxel.html">
 <img src="docs/images/01_hello_pyxel.gif" width="320">